-In the lead up to the Illegal Wildlife Trade Summit to be hosted by the United Kingdom in October 2018, this meeting seeks to build on existing frameworks and identify innovative approaches to tackling IWT as a serious organised crime, and taking steps also to tackle the corruption associated with it.
-Building on expert discussions, including our 2015 event on Wildlife crime and international security: strengthening law enforcement, this meeting will bring together up to 55 people from selected countries in order to facilitate dialogue between law enforcement, intelligence communities, investigators, journalists and financial experts.
-In particular it aims to:
+In the lead up to the Illegal Wildlife Trade Summit to be hosted by the United Kingdom in October 2018, this meeting sought to build on existing frameworks and identify innovative approaches to tackling IWT as a serious organised crime, and taking steps also to tackle the corruption associated with it.
+Building on expert discussions, including our 2015 event on Wildlife crime and international security: strengthening law enforcement, this meeting brought together over 60 people from selected countries in order to facilitate dialogue between law enforcement, intelligence communities, investigators, journalists and financial experts.
+In particular it aimed to:

 - Identify best practice and lessons learnt from successfully tackling other transnational organised crimes, including drugs and human trafficking